microsoft/TypeScript-wiki/Compiler-Internals.md

 ## JSDoc parsing

+# Binder

 # Checker

 The checker is almost 20,000 lines long, and does almost everything that's not syntactic.
-Surprisingly, a checker gets created every time the language service requests information because it tries to present an immutable interface.
+Since the semantics of a entire program can change dramatically with a couple of keystrokes (e.g. renaming a class), a new checker gets created every time the language service requests information.
+Creating a checker is cheap, though, because the compiler as a whole is so lazy.
+You just have to create some basic types and get the binder to build the global symbol table.

 ## Grammatical checking